 5. Start improvising on guitar

-This lesson on guitar improvisation, will show you exactly how to get started in the craft.
+If you’re an intermediate guitar student you should start thinking of improvising your own licks, riffs, and solo and this lesson on guitar improvisation will show you exactly how to get started in the craft.

 In order to start improvising as explained in the lesson, you will only need to know the name of the notes of the low E string.
 It cannot be emphasized enough though that learning the name of all notes on the fretboard is very important if you want to take improvisation further.

-6. Learn scales in context and use them
+6. Learn guitar scales in context and use them

-A big mistake many intermediate students make, is to start learning a ton of scales without knowing:
+A big mistake many intermediate guitar students make is to start learning a ton of scales without knowing: